maartenba/myget-documentation/package-managers/nuget.md

 ### JetBrains Rider

 The first step in connecting Rider to a MyGet feed is adding it as a package source.
 We can do this using NuGet.exe (via good old [NuGet.config](https://docs.microsoft.com/en-us/nuget/schema/nuget-config-file#package-source-sections), or from within Rider.
-From the **NuGet tool window**, open the **Sources** tab.
+From the **NuGet tool window** (<kbd>Alt</kbd> + <kbd>7</kbd> will bring this right up), open the **Sources** tab.
 This will show us all of the NuGet configuration files that are in play, and a list of all feeds configured.

 ![Nuget tool window](assets/rider-feeds-pane.png)